bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 represent an empty list).

 1 | -> 2 | -> 3 | -> Nil

+Here's some things you can do with Scala's lists:

 {% highlight scala %}
 scala> 1 :: 2 :: 3 :: 4 :: 5 :: Nil